CtrlS Datacenters weighs $300 million India IPO amid digital infrastructure boom | Company Business News

 The move comes as India’s data centre industry sees heightened deal and investment activity.
 Last month, Bharti Airtel announced a $1 billion investment in its data-centre arm Nxtra in partnership with Alpha Wave Global, Carlyle and Anchorage Capital, in a deal that valued the business at $3.1 billion.

-CtrlS’s larger rival Sify Technologies is also expected to tap the public markets in the coming months to fund capacity expansion.
+CtrlS’s larger rival Sify Technologies’ data centre arm, Sify Infinit Spaces, is also expected to tap the public markets.
 The company has already received regulatory approval for an IPO.
 Mint has also reported on Yotta Data Services’ plans for a domestic listing, reflecting growing investor interest in digital infrastructure and artificial intelligence (AI)-linked assets.

 India’s data centre capacity is expected to expand sharply, with total installed power projected to exceed 2 GW by 2026 from over 1 GW currently, according to a KPMG report.
 Capacity could grow fivefold to more than 8 GW by 2030, driving over $30 billion in capital expenditure, the report said.